Robert Maunsell (Royal Navy officer): Genealogy

 The family of Maunsell, of Thorpe Malsor, in Northamptonshire, of which Robert was a scion, is recorded from the period of the Norman Conquest.
 Ralph Maunsell held lands in Buckinghamshire in the time of Henry II, and his lineal descendant, John Maunsell, Esq., of Chicheley, Buckinghamshire, a barrister, purchased from Lord Holland the rectory, manor, and estate of Thorpe Malsor in 1622.
-From that time, the main stock of the family continued to reside at Thorpe Malsor in affluence and distinction.
+From that time, the main line of the family continued to reside at Thorpe Malsor.

 Robert Maunsell was a son of a younger brother of the house.
-He was born, in 1785, or in May 1786, at Limerick, the third, or fourth, son of William Maunsell, Archdeacon of Kildare, and Chancellor of Limerick, by Lucy, daughter and co-heir of Philip Oliver, Esq., M.P., of Castle Oliver, county Limerick; and a near relative of Admiral Robert Dudley Oliver.
+He was born, in 1785, or in May 1786, at Limerick, the third, or fourth, son of William Maunsell, Archdeacon of Kildare, and Chancellor of Limerick, by Lucy, daughter and co-heir of Philip Oliver, Esq., M.P., of Castle Oliver, County Limerick; and a near relative of Admiral Robert Dudley Oliver.
 His eldest brother, Thomas Philip Maunsell, Esq., of Thorpe Malsor, who inherited the family estate, was M.P. for the northern division of Northamptonshire, Colonel of the Northampton Militia, and Captain of the Kettering Yeomanry Cavalry: his second, William Wray Maunsell, Archdeacon of Limerick, married the eldest daughter of Charles Warburton, Bishop of Cloyne.